 DPZ3: Located in the open cut area and screened in coal measures below Donaldson Seam.
 An unexplained rise in water level was recorded from 2004 to 2010 followed by a decline which was a response to mining from the Donaldson Open Cut.
-Over the past 5 years the SWL has remained relatively stable and slightly higher than pre-mining levels, with a slight decline evident during the reporting period.
+Over the past 5 years the SWL has remained relatively stable and slightly higher than pre-mining levels, with a slight increase shown over the reporting period, likely in response to increased rainfall compared to the previous reporting period.

 DPZ6: Showed drawdown during latter stages of the Donaldson Open Cut and then more pronounced drawdown once development of the Abel Underground South Mains started in April 2008.
 A partial recovery was subsequently evident during 2013 to 2016, most likely due to recovery within in the completed Donaldson Open Cut.
-Levels during the reporting period have remained relatively stable compared to the previous reporting period.
+Levels during the reporting period have remained relatively stable, with a slight increase compared to the previous reporting period.